jessemonroy650/tutorial-html5ui-vertical-spacer/BLOG/blog.md

 > The difference between `span` and `div` is that a `span` element is in-line and usually used for a small chunk of HTML inside a line (such as inside a paragraph) whereas a `div` (division) element is block-line (which is basically equivalent to having a line-break before and after it) and used to group larger chunks of code.

+One common feature of both `span` and `div` is that when empty (that is there is nothing inside the element) they collapse to take no space.

-One other side effect of concern is that `div` has margins, but `span` does not.
+However, one side effect of concern is that `div` has margins, but `span` does not.
 This is because `span` is use to group or wrap other inline elements and/or text, rather than block level elements.
+This is especially visible if you put a few character inside the element and use a border with the element.

 ## *min-height:* vs *line-height:* ##